 Because of our losses in prior periods, we have recorded a valuation allowance offsetting substantially all of our deferred tax assets in the U.S. and certain foreign jurisdictions, as management believes that it is more likely than not that we will not realize the benefits of these deductible differences.
 The ultimate realization of deferred tax assets depends on the generation of future taxable income during the periods in which those temporary differences are deductible.

 Results of Operations

-First Half Fiscal 2022 Compared to First Half Fiscal 2021
+First Nine Months of Fiscal 2022 Compared to First Nine Months of Fiscal 2021

 Net Revenue and Operating Income